PatrickGovan/SteelCase-Capstone/README.md

 # SteelCase-Capstone
-This is the repo containing all of the coding conducted throughout the semester for our capstone with Steelcase
+This is the repo containing all of the coding conducted throughout the Fall semester 2023 for our capstone with Steelcase